meker12/commerce-channels.en/help/channel-manager/connect-listings-to-marketplace.md

 ### Check match status

-1. Select **Refresh products** to view the current product status.

-1. Check the product status.

-After the match completes, the status can be *Match* or *Error*.
+After the match completes, select the **[!UICONTROL Refresh products]** to view the current product status. *Match* or *Error*.

 * **[!UICONTROL Match]** indicates that the product was successfully matched.
-Your product offer was published to an existing Walmart Marketplace listing.
+Your product offer was connected to an existing Walmart Marketplace listing.
 If the [Marketplace store is not active](walmart-requirements.md#walmart-marketplace-store-status), *[!UICONTROL Staged for Match]* is displayed in the *[!UICONTROL Status detail]* column.
-Staged products are published automatically when the [!DNL Walmart Marketplace] store is activated.
+Staged products are connected automatically when the [!DNL Walmart Marketplace] store is activated.

-* **[!UICONTROL Error]** indicates that the match operation failed due to one of the following issues:
+- **[!UICONTROL Error]** indicates that the match operation failed due to one of the following issues:

-  * [!DNL Channel Manager] could not send for matching due to a connection issue.
+  - [!DNL Channel Manager] could not send for matching due to a connection issue.

-  * No match was found.
+  - No match was found.

-  * Match found, but the listing cannot be published because [!DNL Walmart Marketplace] returned an error code.
-See *Status Detail** for the error description.
+  - Match found, but the listing cannot be connected because [!DNL Walmart Marketplace] returned an error code.
+See the **[!UICONTROL Error Description]** for information about the issue.

 ### Check listing on Walmart